DJDanl/cpp-docs.pt-br/docs/atl/reference/atl-text-encoding-functions.md

 ### <a name="parameters"></a>Parâmetros

 *nSrcLen*<br/>
-O número de bytes de dados a ser codificado.
+O número de bytes de dados a serem codificados.

 ### <a name="return-value"></a>Valor de retorno